VMware Product Manager Salary in San Francisco Bay Area | $193K-$460K+ | Levels.fyi

 Product Manager compensation in San Francisco Bay Area at VMware ranges from $193K per year for P3 to $460K per year for P7.
 The median yearly compensation in San Francisco Bay Area package totals $310K.
-View the base salary, equity, and bonus breakdowns for VMware's total compensation packages.
-Last updated: 10/1/2025
+View the base salary, stock, and bonus breakdowns for VMware's total compensation packages.
+Last updated: 9/30/2025

 Level Name